HomeEmployee Benefits ResourcesBenefits Canada NewsStatutory Holidays in Prince Edward Island: Update in 2025

 For fluctuating hourly wages or irregular shifts, the employer can calculate an average daily wage earned over the 30 calendar days leading up to the public holiday as follows:

-The sum of All Regular Wages Earned in the Prior 30 Days รท Number of Days Worked in the Prior 30 Days
+The sum of All Regular Wages Earned in the Prior 30 Days รท the Number of Days Worked in the Prior 30 Days

 Any overtime pay can be removed from the averaging calculation.
-Let’s walk through an example:

-• She earned $1,485 in regular wages over those 22 days worked
+Julie worked 22 of 30 days before the July 1 holiday.
+She earned $1,485 in regular wages over those 22 days worked.
+Her average daily wage would be:

 • Total Regular Wages = $1,485